What Is Risk Mitigation?

 To better understand risk mitigation, let’s examine some real-world examples of controls — or processes and procedures that we use in our everyday lives to reduce certain risks from materializing.
 Note: the following examples are aimed to provide context to better understand how mitigating activities work; every person has different circumstances and needs, so these are not to be taken as personal advice:

 Mitigating financial risk

 We need money to survive on a daily basis.
-We also need it to be prepared for the possibility of a major life event requiring a large sum of money be put forward, and for when old age prevents us from being able to earn money through a job.
+We also need money to be prepared for the possibility of a major life event requiring a large sum to be put forward, and for when old age prevents us from being able to earn money through a job.
 In order to stay financially secure, we may decide to:

 - Max out our retirement savings